Sundari Mohan Das: Service and social work in Sylhet

 After passing his M.B. examination Sundarimohan went to Sylhet as a private practitioner, but he could not be satisfied with this limited sphere of activities.
 During his short period of stay in Sylhet, he took the lead in establishing a Brahmos samaj there in co-operation with some of the liberal minded citizens of Sylhet town.
 For his double defiance - his widow marriage and starting of Brahmos samaj – he was driven out his paternal home.

-While he was in Sylhet he extensively toured the rural areas of the district.
+While in Sylhet, he extensively toured the rural areas of the district.
 The total lack of female education, the widespread prevalence of all of sorts of superstition among the people and the horrible condition of child delivery then prevailing in society moved him to the core of his heart.
 With like minded people he started opening a girls' school, and started a campaign against all sorts of corruptions and superstitions and for the improvement of maternity services.
 It was his experiences gathered mainly in the rural areas of his district that supplied him the materials and provided him with the basis for writing his famous book in easy Bengali, Briddha Dhatri Rojnamcha (Diary of an old midwife).